growdigital/Notes/show/app.md

 > how you will work with people who do not usually engage in climate action

 the community is more than the allotmenteers, it is the whole town, and outreach work is crucial to build and maintain links.

+agricultural town, livestock.
+Farming has to change - pollution, rivers, wildlife, fuel rises, fertiliser costs, use of pesticides, energy inputs for meat

 * draw people in to sustainable gardening practices via the allotment, by osmosis
 * by offering free workshops & plants/cuttings to local residents